-The TCA does not take non-competition issues into account when assessing the merger.
+The TCA does not take non-competition issues into account when assessing merger transactions.
 The TCA assesses a transaction on the basis of competition-related criteria rather than industrial policies, national security, foreign investment, employment or other public interest issues.
-Therefore, the TCA is independent whilst carrying out its duties.
-Article 20 of the Competition Law implies that no organisation, authority, entity or person can give orders or directives to affect the final decisions of the Board.
+Therefore, the TCA is independent in the application and enforcement of Turkish competition law.
+Article 20 of the Competition Law implies that no organ, authority, entity or person can give orders or directives to affect the final decisions of the Board.

-4.5 Joint Ventures
+4.5 Special Consideration for Joint Ventures

-Under Turkish merger control regime, special consideration is given to joint ventures.
+Under the Turkish merger control regime, special consideration is given to joint ventures.
 The joint venture must not have an object or effect to restrict the competition between the parties and the joint venture.
 Article 5 of the Competition Law defines that the parties may notify the joint venture to the Board (which is not full-function) for individual exemption.
 Communiqué No 2010/4 provides individual exemption for full-function joint ventures if the joint venture has an object or effect to restrict the competition between the parties and the joint venture.